Restore My Photos

 • Resolution

-Scan your photograph at a minimum of 600 DPI.
-If the original image is small and you would like it enlarged, please select 1200 DPI (if your scanner supports this option).
+Scan photographs at a minimum of 600 DPI.
+If the original image is small and needs enlarging, please select 1200 DPI if the scanner supports this option.
 A higher resolution captures more detail, which significantly improves the final result.

 • Disable Automatic Enhancements